x::ref or an x::ptr from this

 This is undefined behavior.
 The same holds true with

-to an object its destructor.
+creating an x::ref to an object its destructor.
 The

 object's reference count is zero, and it's getting destroyed